IBM/carbon-addons-angular/README.md

     |- cloud // cloud specific implementation
 ```

+This results in one package, with many entry points, and a lot of code that may not be needed by all consuming teams.
+There may also be some confusion around which components and modules are allowed to be used, since they're all available in one package.
+In some respects this is a positive, since it would encourage cross org code use, at the expense of potential incositencies.

 There are several challenges associated with each approach presented:

 - what is the "base implementation"?